SimonStJG/fourbuttons/README.md

 ## TODO

 Some things I could do?
+But who has the time.
+* Devcontainer with pinned rust version, clippy version, etc
-* "Better" error types (what does this mean in rust?)
+* "Better" error types (what does this mean in rust?  anyhow?)
 * Try out an Actor framework like Actix?
 I seem to have written some crap actors by accident already.
 Relatedly, actually test the core notification logic which is currently all tied up with threads.